PUBLICATIONS OF CLAUDIA E. MILLS with links to ABSTRACTS:

 Mills, C.E. and S.H.D.
 Haddock, 2002.
 Ctenophora.
 In Common and Scientific Names of Aquatic Invertebrates from the United States and Canada: Cnidaria and Ctenophora Second Edition.
 American Fisheries Society, Special Publication #28, Bethesda, Maryland, 115 pp.

-Mills, C. E. 2001?
-4.C.
+Mills, C. E. 2001.
+Chapter 4.C.
 Pelagic Cnidaria and Ctenophora. pp. 23-38.
 In Marine Invasive Species and Biodiversity of South Central Alaska.
-Final Project Report, submitted to the Regional Citizens' Advisory Council of Prince William Sound, Anchorage, Alaska (A. H. Hines and G. M. Ruiz, editors), 74 pp. **online**
+Final Project Report, submitted to the Regional Citizens' Advisory Council of Prince William Sound, Anchorage, Alaska (A. H. Hines and G. M. Ruiz, editors), 74 pp. **PDF for entire report**

 Cohen A.N., H.D.
 Berry, C.E.
 Mills, D. Milne, K. Britton-Simmons, M. J. Wonham, D. L. Secord, J. A. Barkas, B. Bingham, B. E. Bookheim, J. E. Byers, J. W. Chapman, J. R. Cordell, B. Dumbauld, A. Fukuyama, L. H. Harris, A. J. Kohn, K. Li, T. F. Mumford Jr., V. Radashevsky, A. T. Sewell, and K. Welch, 2001.
 Report of the Washington State Exotics Expedition 2000: A Rapid Assessment Survey of Exotic Species in the Shallow Waters of Elliott Bay, Totten and Eld Inlets, and Willapa Bay.
 Nearshore Habitat Program, Washington State Department of Natural Resources, Olympia, Washington, 46 pp. **PDF file**